KseniaSkirpichnikova/ceudsd/seminar/Linux/README.md

 ### ***Exercise 2***

-* show the word, line and character count of the first 10 lines
+Show the word, line and character count of the first 10 lines

 ### ***Exercise 3***

-* how many incidents were in California (only output line count)
+How many incidents were in California (only output line count)

 ## Cutting lines